ExpoSEJS/PLDI-Artifact/README.md

 ```

 We first import a hidden library, `S$`, which contains helper methods for constructing symbols.
 ```
 var S$ = require('S$');
 ```

-Next, we use the method `S$.symbol(Symbol Name, Initial Seed)` to construct a new symbol.
-Note that the initial seed input defines the type of the symbolic variable.#
+Next, we use the method `S$.symbol(SymbolName, InitialSeed)` to construct a new symbol. `SymbolName` should be a string, which will define the name of the symbol. `InitialSeed` is the initial concrete seed used in the analysis.
+Note that the type of `InitialSeed` defines the type of the symbolic variable.
 ```
 var emailAddress = S$.symbol('Email Address', 'hello world');
 ```